OCA/product-attribute/product_profile/README.rst

 Product Profile
 ===============

-This module was written to make products configuration easier (in one click).
+This module provides easier products configuration (in one click).
 It allows to configure a product template with only one field.

 .. image:: static/description/field.png